 There are no North Dakota food handlers permit requirements for common restaurant employees according to the current North Dakota food code.

-IMPORTANT: Counties, on the other hand, have the right to pose their own food safety rules.
-Take Burke county, for example… Burke requires all food handlers in their jurisdiction to receive a North Dakota food handlers permit even though the state doesn’t require it.
+IMPORTANT: Counties, on the other hand, have the right to impose their own food safety rules.
+Take Burke county, for example: Burke requires all food handlers in their jurisdiction to receive a food handlers permit even though the state doesn’t require it.

 These rules, of course, can often overlap and/or differ from county to county… So it’s always smart to double check with your local health department.
 Click here for the North Dakota Health Department county directory (pdf) to learn more about county-specific food handler permit requirements.